Parking: 4141 Pierre-De Coubertin Avenue

-An international symbol of Montréal, the Olympic Stadium was designed by French architect, Roger Taillibert, and built in the mid-1970s as the main venue for the 1976 Summer Olympics.
+An international symbol of Montréal, the Olympic Stadium — and its Tower, the world's tallest inclined tower — was designed by French architect, Roger Taillibert, and built in the 1970s as the main venue for the 1976 Summer Olympics.
 It is known by locals as "The Big O", a nickname that references both the Olympics and the circular shape of its roof.

-The stadium currently serves as a multipurpose facility for special events, including concerts and trade shows.
-The venue occasionally hosts matches of the Montreal Impact of Major League Soccer, and is also the site of an annual spring training series for the Toronto Blue Jays of Major League Baseball.
+Why not go in as spectators?
+The stadium currently serves as a multipurpose facility for special events, including concerts and trade shows, and occasionally hosts matches of the Club de Foot Montréal of Major League Soccer, and an annual spring training series for the Toronto Blue Jays of Major League Baseball.

 The Tourisme Montréal newsletter gives you the inside scoop on everything happening in the city.